DavAug/chi/docs/source/api/covariate_models.rst

 i.e. covariates of the inter-individual variability.
 Simple population models from
 `Population Models <https://chi.readthedocs.io/en/latest/population_models.html>`_
-are used to describe the variability in a subpopulation, while covariate models are used to describe the cross-subpopulation variability.
+are used to describe the variability within a subpopulation, while covariate models are used to describe the cross-subpopulation variability.

 Functional classes
 ------------------

-- :class:`LogNormalLinearCovariateModel`
+- :class:`LinearCovariateModel`

 Detailed API
 ^^^^^^^^^^^^

-.. autoclass:: LogNormalLinearCovariateModel
+.. autoclass:: LinearCovariateModel
     :members:
     :inherited-members: